Searching ...

 Orange Avenue is the epicenter of the downtown nightlife scene.
 Residents of downtown are close to the stadiums for the Orlando Magic and Orlando City Soccer Club.
 When not hosting a game, the Amway Center brings big-name performance artists on tour.
 Live music can also be heard at the many local bars and nightclubs.

-In terms of pricing, downtown is one of the more affordable places to live in Orlando, with a median home price of $380,000 with 88 listings on the market in October 2022.
-Many listings are condos and townhomes, but you can find single-family options, particularly in Thornton Park or Lake Eola Heights.
+In terms of pricing, downtown is an affordable neighborhood in Orlando, with a median home price of $380,000 and 88 listings on the market in October 2022.
+Many listings are condos and townhomes, but you can find single-family options, particularly in Thornton Park (home of famous Lake Eola) or Lake Eola Heights.

 Delaney Park